evancz/guide.elm-lang.org/modularity/classic_example.md

   Q { front : List a, back : List a }
 ```
 >
 > Sometimes people refer to this as &ldquo;using two stacks to make a queue&rdquo;.
-Why would this implementation generally be faster than the one we created together?
+Why would this implementation be faster than the one we created together?